Backpacking in Thailand is the number one choice for so many travellers! Read this guide for all the information you will need.

 We went to Thai Farm Cooking School and it was literally the best cooking school we have ever been on.
 The best thing about going to any Thai cooking class is that you find out how easy it is to cook some of the classic Thai food.

-I love a pad Thai and when I found out that it takes minutes to make then I got a dreadful feeling that obesity was round the corner for me…
+I love a pad Thai and when I found out that it takes minutes to make then I got a dreadful feeling that obesity was around the corner for me…

 Pai is the jewel of the Thailand backpacking experience.
 The town itself is slowly becoming a typically backpacking booze culture yoga retreat, however, the location hasn’t changed.